aresio/simpful/README.md

 ```
 ## Additional examples

-Additional example scripts are available in our [Code Ocean capsule](https://codeocean.com/capsule/2230971/tree).
+Additional example scripts are available in the [examples folder](https://github.com/aresio/simpful/tree/master/examples) of this GitHub and in our [Code Ocean capsule](https://codeocean.com/capsule/2230971/tree).

 ## Further info
 Created by Marco S. Nobile at the Eindhoven University of Technology and Simone Spolaor at the University of Milano-Bicocca.